Ockje Tellegen

-Ockje Caroline Tellegen (born 16 October 1974) is a Dutch politician.
-She served as a member of the House of Representatives from September 2012 to March 2022.
-A member of the People's Party for Freedom and Democracy (VVD), she served as first Deputy Speaker and president of the committee on Education, Culture and Science since 2017.
+Ockje Caroline Tellegen (born 16 October 1974) is a Dutch politician who served as a member of the House of Representatives from September 2012 to March 2022.
+A member of the People's Party for Freedom and Democracy (VVD), she served as first deputy speaker and as chair of the committee on Education, Culture and Science from 2017.

 Tellegen worked as a policy officer at the Ministry of Foreign Affairs and later was stationed at the Dutch embassy in Berlin.
 She then became political assistant to Atzo Nicolaï from 2006 to 2012.
-Tellegen has been a member of the House of Representatives since 20 September 2012.
-She has been party secretary of the VVD since 31 October 2017 and is also the first vice-chairman of the House of Representatives.
+Tellegen became a member of the House of Representatives on 20 September 2012.
+She was party secretary of the VVD from 31 October 2017 and was also the first deputy speaker of the House of Representatives.

 Tellegen collided with Sylvana Simons during a committee meeting in December 2021.
-She wanted to point out that fellow PVV MP Harm Beertema made comments outside the microphone that she experienced as intimidating.
+She wanted to point out that Party for Freedom MP Harm Beertema had made comments outside the microphone that she experienced as intimidating.
 Tellegen then reprimanded her, after which Simons filed a complaint.

-Chamber president Vera Bergkamp defended Tellegen's actions in a letter later.
+Speaker of the House Vera Bergkamp later defended Tellegen's actions in a letter.

 Tellegen went on sick leave on 22 March 2022 and was replaced by Chris Simons until 9 July.
 After the summer recess she was replaced by Martijn Grevink from 23 August.
 She did not return to the House of Representatives after her sick leave due to burnout.